 I was diagnosed with Inoperable Aggressive Small Bowel Adenocarcinoma, stage 3 on Oct 26, 2018.
-With 4 more months remaining for my wedding, I had gone to hometown for shopping.
-But with continuous episodes of abdominal Pain and backache every day, my mother somehow convinced me to go for a checkup and that's when we got to know about the diagnosis.
+With 4 more months remaining before my wedding, I went to my hometown for shopping.
+But with continuous episodes of abdominal pain and backache every day, my mother somehow convinced me to go for a checkup and that's when we got to know about the diagnosis.

 We were stumped to hear the word cancer.
-And this feeling became even more intense when we got to know that I was diagnosed with a rare type of cancer which had no standard Chemotherapy drugs for it.
-So after a failed Surgery attempt and also a failed chemo treatment, the doctors were clueless about what can be done to manage this disease.
+This feeling became even more intense when we got to know that I was diagnosed with a rare type of cancer which had no standard Chemotherapy drugs for it.
+So after a failed Surgery attempt and also a failed chemotreatment, the doctors were clueless about what could be done to manage this disease.

 At that time, I came across Dimple Parmar, she is a real angel.
 She further told me about how important it is to be one's advocate.
 And thus I became my advocate, driving the course of my treatment.

-I devoured a lot of books that came across how off label medicines are used for starving the cancer cells.
+I devoured a lot of books that came across how off-label medicines are used for starving cancer cells.
 I would like to mention some of the books which helped me a lot during my journey:

 Despite all these events, I would consider myself very blessed with an awesome family, an amazing fiance and a supportive set of friends who have been constantly supporting me throughout this journey.